 This soup also makes a great lunch for school aged kids.
 I know that nobody wants to think about going back to school yet – at least my kids don’t – but this soup freezes and heats great.
 Pour it into a stainless steel thermos and it stays hot until lunch.

-The advantage to Classic Tomato Soup over other soups with noodles or rice is that there is no starch to absorb liquid and swell.
+The advantage to Fresh Tomato Soup over other soups with noodles or rice is that there is no starch to absorb liquid and swell.
 Just thaw whatever you need the night before in the refrigerator.
 Heat the next morning, pour into a thermos and pack.
 Easier than making a sandwich.

 Like the idea of roasting your own tomatoes?
-This Marinara is easy and makes enough to fill your freezer for lots of future meals.
+This Marinara is easy and makes enough to fill your freezer with lots of future meals.
 Need more soup options that don’t use noodles or rice for easy freezing?
 This Root Vegetable Soup is one of my favorites.
 Tomato and Roasted Red Pepper Soup and Roasted Butternut and Cauliflower Soup are two of the most popular posts on my whole website!